syrflover/crawler/readme.txt

-The Hitomi.la API wrapper written by Rust programming language
+The hitomi.la API wrapper written by Rust programming language